Dental Care Tour

 Your pet will be given a whole body exam.
 In addition, your pet's mouth will be examined prior to the dental procedure to help look for evidence of pain, bad breath, drooling, abnormal teeth, inflammation, oral tumors, ulcers or other dental problems.

+The oral exam on an awake pet will allow your veterinarian to design a preliminary treatment plan.
+Only when your pet is anesthetized can a complete and through oral examination and precise treatment plan be formulated.
 We also will look for any potential health problems or additional issues that should be addressed while your pet is under anesthesia.
 Common additional procedures that can be performed while your pet is under anesthesia are ear cleaning, microchip placement, nail trimming, vaccinations or lab tests.
+If a potential problem is detected that would increase the risk of the dental procedure or anesthesia, it will be investigated further before your pet is placed under anesthesia.

 Pre-Dental / Anesthesia Blood and Urine Screen